 Infections: pneumonia and gram-negative sepsis (common, associated with very negative prognosis)

-Patients with NIDDM may develop hyperosmolar, nonketotic coma
+Patients with Type II disease may develop hyperosmolar, nonketotic coma

 Results from sustained hyperglycemia diuresis if patient cannot drink enough water to keep up with urinary fluid loss

 Complete manifestation occurs when volume depletion decreases urine output

 Hyperosmolar coma can occur in insulin-dependent diabetics if the insulin given is sufficient to prevent ketosis but not enough to control hyperglycemia.

 Tube feeding of high-protein formulas

 High-carbohydrate in fusion loads

 Mortality rate and hyperosmolar coma: > 50%